Sennheiser HD 280 Pro (New Model)

 As far as its actual build quality, here are a few positive features worth noting:

-- Extra length allows for much more freedom of movement
+- The extra length allows for much more freedom of movement

 - More durable than many standard detachable cables, which will ensure it lasts much longer